Charles Roehl

-Charles F. Roehl (June 16, 1857 – September 19, 1927) was a pioneer and businessman of Bellingham, Washington.
+Charles F. Roehl (June 16, 1857 – September 19, 1927) was a Prussian-born American pioneer and businessman of Bellingham, Washington.
 He was considered one of the most well-established businessmen of the city, influencing its industrial growth through his mercantile and real estate businesses.

 Roehl came to Bellingham Bay in 1883.
 He acquired a piece of land from the government and bought a lot on Elk street.
 Together with his brother, William Roehl, Roehl purchased a stock of alcohol in San Francisco, and in 1884 they became wholesale and retail merchants.
 That year, an economic depression in Whatcom (later Bellingham) started, forcing the brothers to leave the business and the city for some time.
 In 1889, they returned and resumed their trade activity.

 Over the years, the Roehl brothers owned a number of liquor houses.
 They were known for the distribution of cigars, wines, and other liquors, including their highly esteemed whisky.
 In 1902, the Roehl brothers experienced difficulty in their business due to new trade rulings, and left trading.
 Afterwards, the brothers turned their full attention to investments in real estate.
 They built, owned, rented, bought and sold property, some of which were considered the best at the time, including the Hotel Byron (later the Leopold Hotel) and the Lighthouse Block in Whatcom, and the Knights of Pythias Building in Fairhaven, Washington.

 Early life, family and education

-Charles Roehl was born on June 16, 1857, in Brandenburg, Germany.
+Charles Roehl was born on June 16, 1857, in Brandenburg, Kingdom of Prussia.
 His parents were John Casper Roehl and Elizabeth Roehl (Kublanc), both German descendants.
-The family emigrated from Germany to America, settling in Texas.
+The family emigrated to the United States of America, settling in Texas.
 John Casper died there in 1896, and Elizabeth in 1902.

 Charles Roehl was one of six children.
 His brothers were William Roehl, who worked with Charles in merchandise and real estate businesses for many years, and August, who raised stock in Texas.
 They had three sisters: Lottie, who married Peter Winter, a contractor from Bryan, Texas; Alvina, who married Max Kiesewetter, a barber from Beaumont, Texas; and Minnie, who married Fred Viereck and had five children.

 Roehl received his education in German schools.
 He graduated in 1873 and started to work.